Extreme Prejudice (film): Plot

-Now knowing the full story, Benteen teams up with the soldiers and crosses the border into Mexico to track down Bailey and end his drug running.
-At Bailey's hacienda, they are joined by Benteen's girlfriend Sarita, who was once Bailey's woman and has followed Benteen into Mexico.
+Now understanding the full story, Benteen teams up with the soldiers and crosses the border into Mexico to track down Bailey and end his snow running operation.
+At Bailey's hacienda, they are joined by Benteen's girlfriend Sarita Cisneros, who was once Bailey's woman and has followed Benteen into Mexico.

 At an Independence Day festival, Benteen confronts Bailey while the soldiers prepare to attack Bailey's private army - telling them to "[terminate] with extreme prejudice," including Benteen.
-Hackett is caught murdering Bailey's accountant by his right-hand man McRose.
+Hackett is caught murdering Bailey's accountant by his right-hand man Larry McRose.
 It is revealed that there never was a sanctioned mission - Hackett was actually Bailey's former partner who Bailey stopped cutting in, and now he is trying to get his money while covering up his own involvement in the drug trade.
 The orders to the "Zombie Unit" were all forged by Hackett, who intends for them to die at the mission's conclusion.

 Atwater warns Benteen about Hackett's orders to be shot on sight and tells Benteen to go for himself.
 The town erupts into a massive gunfight, with the surviving Zombie Unit fending off both Hackett and Bailey's men, as Benteen and Sarita escape in a Jeep.
-McRose guns down Hackett before he himself is killed, along with the rest of the Unit.
+McRose guns down Hackett and is killed instantly, along with the rest of the Unit, among them are Charles Biddle, Monday and Chub Luke, a coke smuggler and the brother of T.C.
+Luke, who was killed by Benteen in a tavern several days earlier.

 Afterwards, Benteen and Bailey confront each other again in a duel.
-Benteen pleads with Bailey to surrender, but Bailey refuses, fires at Benteen, and Benteen shoots him to death.
-Benteen strikes a deal with Bailey's right-hand man, Lupo, allowing him to take over the local drug business in exchange for being allowed to leave Mexico unharmed with Sarita; Lupo advises Benteen to return the favor for him someday, as the two walk off to an uncertain future.
+Benteen pleads with Bailey to surrender, but Bailey refuses, fires at Benteen, and Benteen returns fire, killing Bailey.
+Benteen strikes a deal with Bailey's right-hand man, Lupo, allowing him to take over the local dope business in exchange for being allowed to leave Mexico unharmed with Sarita; Lupo advises Benteen to return the favor for him someday, as the two walk off to an uncertain future.

 Cast

-Credits from the American Film Institute:
+Credits from the AFI Catalog of Feature Films: